-This weekend, after almost 15 years of planning and fundraising and many thousands of hours work, The Francestown Improvement and Historical Society (FIHS) will finally have a permanent home.
-The Beehive, an 1846 building built as a dormitory for the Francestown Academy and purchased by FIHS in 2004, will serve as a museum for our extensive collection of artifacts, documents, and photographs and as headquarters for the Society’s work.
+After almost 15 years of planning and fundraising and many thousands of hours work, The Francestown Improvement and Historical Society (FIHS) finally has a permanent home.
+The Beehive, an 1846 building built as a dormitory for the Francestown Academy and purchased by FIHS in 2004, opened on Labor Day of 2017.
+It's a museum for our extensive collection of artifacts, documents, and photographs and as headquarters for the Society’s work.
 The FIHS Collection includes items from the Francestown Soapstone Quarry, famous in the late 1800’s, and from the important agricultural era – including Hob and Nob Farm on Crotched Mountain.
 The Beehive joins the Thulander Vehicular Museum as one of two Heritage Museums located on the historic Francestown Town Common – a National Register Site.

 “Our contractors Bub Rokes and Bill MacNeill, both from Francestown, have done an incredible job bringing this building back to life,” Pyle said, “they are artists – and we couldn’t be more pleased with the result.”